Take a Class

-This hands-on 3 hour class shows you how to support your brain so you can be more efficient with time, more effective in planning, and experience less stress/overwhelm.
 We often feel that we have too much to do and not enough time to do it in.
 Imagine finishing your workday with confidence that you remembered and handled everything you needed to.
 With brain-based time management, that’s possible!

-This class includes concrete tools and strategies to stay on track and on time, plan your day/week, and prioritize your workload.
+Get concrete tools and strategies to stay on track and on time, plan your day/week, and prioritize your workload.
 And most importantly, find out what your brain needs to get you through the day with ease, enjoyment, and energy.

 Mary Ellen Baker provided realistic, useful strategies combined with education in executive function to empower those in the class to improve our efficiency AND calm/mindfulness.
 I have tried classes like this before, and this is by far the biggest “bang for the buck.”Maude Hines, Assoc.
 Prof., PSU